 Unless the surface of new galvanised metal has been cleaned by the use of sandblasting (sweep) blast, T-wash must be used as is recommended specified as part of a ‘duplex’ (metal and paint) coating.

-The weathering process becomes fully effective after a galvanized surface has been exposed to the atmosphere for a period of approximately twelve months.
+The weathering process on galvanized surface is best after approximately twelve months exposure.
 Preparation of the surface is a fairly simple one.
-The surface is prepared using either abrasive pads or stiff bristle brushes to remove all loose adherent materials but making sure that a bright zinc surface is not restored.
-This is then followed by a hot water detergent wash, which in turn is followed by a rinsing off with fresh clean water.
-Before applying a paint coating the surface must be thoroughly dried.
+Prepare the surface using either abrasive pads or stiff bristle brushes.
+This is to remove all loose adherent materials.
+However ensure not to restore the bright zinc surface.
+Follow this then with a hot water detergent was.
+Follow this in turn by a rinse with fresh clean water.
+Before applying a paint coating ensure the substrate is thoroughly dry.

 In marine environments where chloride levels are high, weathering is not the preferred option.
-Preparation and painting should be carried out either before or shortly after exposure.
+Carry out preparation and painting either before or shortly after exposure.

 The major disadvantage of etch primers is the absence of any visible colour change after application as is the case with T-Wash.
 Therefore, there can never be complete confidence that all surfaces have fully reacted to the primer.
-Major differences arise in the surface condition when single-pack and two-pack materials are used.
-The better quality of surface condition being achieved with the latter.
-Single-pack primers have lower levels of reactive materials in their formulation, whereas the two-pack products carry higher levels which are activated as a result of the necessary mixing action.
+Major differences arise in the surface condition if you use single-pack or two-pack materials.
+2 pack materials will provide a better substrate in the future.
+Single-pack primers have lower levels of reactive materials in their formulation.
+Whereas the two-pack products carry higher levels.
+These products activate as a result of the necessary mixing action.

 Sweep Blasting (Light Sandblasting)

 This is the use of low pressure (< 275 kPa / 40 psi) blast-cleaning using a fine grade non-metallic abrasive.
 It is a process which can be very effective, but only when undertaken with a high degree of expertise.
-Best results are achieved on flat surfaces, and when used on more complex shapes can lead to areas suffering from of under-preparation or over-preparation.
+You can achieve best results on flat surfaces.
+If you use this method on more complex shapes, it can lead to areas suffering from of under-preparation or over-preparation.

-If excessive light sandblasting is carried out there is a possibility that the zinc coating is removed and bare steel is exposed.
+If excessive light sandblasting is carried out there is a possibility that the zinc coating is removed.
+Then the exposure of the bare steel happen.
 This often occurs on edges.
-Coating integrity can also be affected through excessive blasting on thinner steel sections.
-This over blasting can produce a poor surface for the duplex paint coating to adhere to resulting in a reduce life to first maintenance of the coating.
+You can also affect the coatings integrity through excessive blasting on thinner steel sections.
+This over blasting can produce a poor surface for the duplex paint coating to adhere to.
+This results in a reduce life to first maintenance of the coating.

 The light sandblasting cleaning operation often produces large quantities of dust and debris which must be removed from the surface by either brush or vacuum before painting is carried out.